SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 --------------------
 {: .anchor}

+Aggregates are created by first defining metadata for the aggregate, then associating existing observations with it.
+The aggregate metadata determines how aggregation will be performed and the characteristics of the resulting timeseries data.

 1. Navigate to the aggregates listing page using the **Aggregates** link in the left sidebar.
 At the top of the listing, click **Create new Aggregate**.

    <img class="my-3" src="/images/aggregate_listing.png"/>

 2. Enter the metadata for your Aggregate.
+Observations added to the aggregate must have the same variable as the aggregate and an interval length less than or equal to that of the aggregate.

    <img class="my-3" src="/images/aggregate_form.png"/>